mwgribben/abc-of-chairmanship/7_closing.markdown

 # Chapter Seven
 # Closing Debate

-It was suggested in chapter 4 that the chair should use their discretion about when to close a debate.
+It was suggested in [chapter 4](4_debates) that the chair should use their discretion about when to close a debate.
 The standing orders of some bodies expressly give this power; even where they do not do so, the chair is within their rights to close the debate.
 But particularly where the discussion has aroused strong feelings, or where a very important decision is to be made, there is a danger that if the chair closes the debate on their own initiative, they may be accused of favouring one side of the case to the detriment of the other.

 ### Categories of closure motions

 In such cases it is preferable for the debate to be closed by means of a motion moved from the body of the meeting.
 There are three main types: (a) motions which call for an immediate decision on the question of issue; (b) motions which shelve the subject indefinitely; and (c) motions which postpone a decision until a future date.
 Those in categories (b) and (c) are called ‘dilatory motions’, because they delay matters.
-Breaking the quorum (mentioned in chapter X) is not regarded as a legitimate method of closing a debate and is therefore not discussed here.
+Breaking the quorum (mentioned in [chapter 2](2_preparation)) is not regarded as a legitimate method of closing a debate and is therefore not discussed here.

 ### Members previously speaking may not move closure